aexaey/BTscreenlock/README.md

 RSSI
 ====
-[RSSI](http://en.wikipedia.org/wiki/RSSI) stands for received signal strength indicator, and in case is Bluetooth devide is more or less proporional to the distance between devices.
+[RSSI](http://en.wikipedia.org/wiki/RSSI) stands for received signal strength indicator, and in case of Bluetooth device is more or less proporional to the distance between devices.
 This is something useful for BTscreenlock, as we can use this to flexibly configure radius to which cellphone need to be removed from PC for PC to lock itself.